-Sir, What kind of fins would you recommend for pool swimming?
+Sir, what kind of fins would you recommend for pool swimming?
 Chris

 To get your ankles used to the bigger fins, you need to start practicing with typical SCUBA fins.
-A moderately stiff fin from companies like US Diver or Cressi have the ability to build your ankle and leg strength for longer swims and dives.
+A moderately stiff fin from companies like US Diver or Cressi has the ability to build your ankle and leg strength for longer swims and dives.

 Here is a sample leg swimming workout to build your leg joints and muscles for longer endurance with fins: